luzmo-official/cumulio-auth0/Readme.md

 1. Create an account [here](https://auth0.com/)

-2. In the Applications menu -> create a new Application of type single web application & javascript & go to settings
+2. In the Applications menu create a new Application and select Single Page Web Applications and in Settings:

     * copy 'Domain' & 'Client ID' to the same attributes in the auth_config.json file